Generic combinatorial rigidity of periodic frameworks: Colored-Laman graphs

 \subsection{The smallest colored-Laman graph}

 \figref{colored-laman-one-vertex} shows an example of the smallest colored-Laman graphs: a single vertex with three self-loops with colors such that every two colors are linearly independent.
-Rigidity of this family was verified by direct computation in \cite{BS10}, but it is instructive to note that if any two of the colors are linearly dependent, the subgraph containing just these loops is not colored-Laman sparse.
+Rigidity of this example, and its higher-dimensional generalizations was shown in \cite{BS10}.
+Note that if any two of the colors are linearly dependent, the subgraph containing just these loops is not colored-Laman sparse.